National Poetry Day

 Further resources:

-- Waterstones Children’s Laureate Joseph Coelho has produced Poetry Prompts, a series of weekly bitesize videos designed to celebrate and demystify the reading and writing of poetry.
-There are free posters and accompanying resources from CLPE to download.
+• Explore the library of Poetry Prompts created by former Waterstones Children’s Laureate Joseph Coelho.
+The bitesize videos are designed to celebrate and demystify the reading and writing of poetry.

-- The BBC Teach website has a range of Poetry Resources for primary and secondary teachers.
+• The BBC Teach website hosts a range of Poetry Resources for primary and secondary teachers.

 Visit the resource